Nowhitestar/bubais/content/life/20161101-GOT-Tyrion.md

 title: Oedipus the King and Tyrion Lannister
 date: 2016-11-01 00:00:00
 tags:
-- Game_Of_Thrones
+- GameOfThrones
-- 个人随笔与读后感
+- 读后感
-slug: Tyrion Lannister, who killed his father, the same as Oedipus the King, is quiet a tragedy character.
+description: Tyrion Lannister, who killed his father, the same as Oedipus the King, is quiet a tragedy character.
 ---